zeromq/gomq/README.md

 * [libzmq](https://github.com/zeromq/libzmq)
 * [czmq](https://github.com/zeromq/czmq)

-Because we are implementing ZeroMQ socket types that are not yet included in a stable release, we are development against git master checkouts of libzmq and czmq.
+Because we are implementing ZeroMQ socket types that are not yet included in a stable release, we are developing against git master checkouts of libzmq and czmq.
 These build instructions were tested on Ubuntu 15.10.
 If someone would like to provide guides for getting started on OSX and Windows, that would be great!

 *Install libsodium*
 ```